AjazKSyed/ajazksyed.github.io/resume.md

 ## GymRat LLC (Los Angeles, CA)
 *[GymRat][] is a fitness app that connects individuals by location and fitness preferences, in order to find one's new workout buddy.*
-> The app will be available in *May 2022* on the App Store!

 **Lead Full Stack Developer** (May 2021 - Present)